andreasabel/inCode/entry/tries-with-recursion-schemes.md

 outside world" pattern.
 First, we walk ourselves through the following reasoning
 steps:

--   We don't care about `Trie` itself as a result our input.
+-   We don't care about `Trie` itself as a result or input.
 We only care about it because we exploit its internal structure.
 -   `TrieF` *already* expresses the internal structure of `Trie`
 -   Therefore, if we only want to take advantage of the structure, we really